 Rihanna will headline the 2023 Super Bowl Halftime Show

-LOS ANGELES, Ca. (CNN) -- Pop star Rihanna will perform at the Super Bowl LVII Halftime Show, the NFL announced on Sunday.
-The 57th Super Bowl will take place on February 12, 2023, at State Farm Stadium in Glendale, Arizona.
+Must be NFL on the brain: Pop icon and entrepreneur Rihanna will perform at next year's Super Bowl LVII Halftime Show, the NFL announced Sunday.

-The announcement comes after both Rihanna and the NFL tweeted a picture of the musician's hand holding a football Sunday afternoon, sparking speculation that she would be the halftime performer.
+The news comes after both Rihanna and the NFL tweeted a picture of the musician's hand holding a football Sunday afternoon, sparking speculation that she would be the halftime performer.

 In the NFL's statement, Jay-Z, whose entertainment agency Roc Nation is one of several executive producers on the halftime show, called Rihanna a "generational talent."